In short supply: WBS research found few benefits to tariffs, but politicians are copying Trump's approach

 This trend appears to be driven by a widespread view among politicians that tariffs can be an effective economic tool.

-As a result, the impact of Trump’s policies could potential extend into Canada, Europe, and subsequent US administrations.
+As a result, the impact of Trump’s policies could potentially extend into Canada, Europe, and subsequent US administrations.
 This is likely to create a worse situation for wider North American supply bases.

 One of the few voices speaking out against tariffs belongs to former US vice-president Mike Pence.
-He recently proposed scrapping tariffs, saying they just made imported products more expensive and hurts domestic consumers.
+He recently proposed scrapping tariffs, saying they just made imported products more expensive and hurt domestic consumers.

 Pence, who was once Trump's right hand man in the White House, also argued that tariffs failed to improve prosperity in the US.
 However, his old boss clearly disagrees.